ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Virtualization management

-This layer consists of vCenter Server virtual appliance, NSX Manager, two NSX ESGs, 3 NSX Controllers, Platform Services Controller (PSC) virtual appliance, vCSA, and the IBM® CloudDriver virtual machine.
+This layer consists of vCenter Server virtual appliance, NSX Manager, two NSX ESGs, three NSX Controllers, Platform Services Controller (PSC) virtual appliance, vCSA, and the IBM® CloudDriver virtual machine.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 100 hosts and up to 1000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.